dgraph-io/dgraph/wiki/content/clients/index.md

 2. The set of keys modified by the transaction (`keys`).
 This aids in transaction conflict detection.

-     Every mutation would send back a neeuatw set of keys.
+     Every mutation would send back a new set of keys.
 The client must merge them with the existing set.
 Optionally, a client can de-dup these keys while merging.